roytang/blog/content/notes/2014/05/466965806300282881/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/466965806300282881/
+title: ''
 ---

-RT [@iamdevloper](https://twitter.com/iamdevloper/): Fact: Deadlines contribute to 25% of the work related stress in software development.
+Fact: Deadlines contribute to 25% of the work related stress in software development.
 Jira accounts for the other 75%.